 While divorce is stressful for the couple involved, it can be even more devastating for children.
 Child custody plays an important role in creating and maintaining a stable environment for children.

 The family lawyers in OKC are deeply knowledgeable about Oklahoma child custody laws.
-At The Law Office of Rhonda Telford Naidu, we work tirelessly on your behalf to ensure that you’re able to be with your children, and so you can provide them with the emotional support that they need during this trying time in their lives as well as yours.
+At Naidu Law, Family law attorneys, we work tirelessly on your behalf to ensure that you’re able to be with your children, and so you can provide them with the emotional support that they need during this trying time in their lives as well as yours.

 Types of Child Custody